-Aspiration (an online investment company) and Coastal Community Bank (an FDIC-insured bank) have teamed up to offer The Aspiration Account, formerly known as the Aspiration Summit Account.
-This is a high yield checking account that has no monthly fees and offers free worldwide ATM access.
-In fact, the interest rate on this checking account rivals the top savings accounts on the market.
+Aspiration and Coastal Community Bank (an FDIC-insured bank) have teamed up to offer The Aspiration Spend & Save Account, formerly known as the Aspiration Summit Account.
+This is a cash management account that has no monthly fees and offers free worldwide ATM access.
+In fact, the interest rate on this Save account rivals the top savings accounts on the market.
 Upon the account's release, it was quickly labeled by many reputable news publications as the best checking account in the country.
 It’s hard to argue with this when considering its appealing combination of low fees and high interest.

 It’s worth noting that while this summary is dealing mostly with the deposit accounts available at Aspiration through Coastal Community Bank, Aspiration also offers a couple investment accounts that are aimed at middle-class consumers and seek to provide investment opportunities and advantages that traditionally are only available to wealthier consumers.
 Assets in these investment accounts are held by UMB Bank.

 Aspiration’s consumer products are impressive, but equally impressive is the company’s commitment to giving back to the community.
-Through their “Dimes Worth of Difference” program, they donate a tenth of their revenue to various charities that seek to advance economic opportunities for the less fortunate.
+Through their “Dimes Worth of Difference” program, they donate 10% of their earnings to various charities that seek to advance economic opportunities for the less fortunate.

 Aspiration is headquartered in Marina Del Rey, CA. Any US citizen or lawful resident over 18 can open an account.

 I have been with Aspiration for a while now and I had money taken out of my account without my permission.
 Aspiration froze the account and I was concerned because I have direct deposits going into this account.
 They were amazing and offered a one-time withdrawal from the atm before they froze the card completely and then expedited my new card all within 5 days.
 Kudos Aspiration keep doing a great service to your customers.